Best Drill Press – Complete Buying Guide

-The power is provided by a 3/4 hp motor with 12 different speed settings from 250 RPM – 3050 RPM.
+The power is provided by a 3/4 hp motor.
+It features 12 different speed settings from 250 RPM – 3050 RPM.

 The Delta 18-900L is a high quality product, and a favorite among professionals and serious DIYers alike.

-The 18-900L also features an independent depth-scale and micro-adjustable depth stops, allowing you to zero the scale and have it setup for precise repetitive drilling in mere seconds.
+The 18-900L also features an independent depth-scale and micro-adjustable depth stops.
+That allows you to zero the scale and have it setup for precise repetitive drilling in mere seconds.

 This machine is probably one of the best available, and might be out of the price range of the everyday hobbyist, but if you’re serious about having a top of the line drill press then this is a great choice.

 whether you’re using it in your professional workshop, or just a garage.
-The size you choose is an important consideration, as some spaces will be too small to make room for the large free standing floor drill press, and you may be better off simply getting a bench mounted model.
+The size of your machine is an important factor worth considering.
+Often you’re better off with a bench top drill press because some spaces will be too small to make room for the large free standing floor drill press.

-The two main categories are the floor drill press, and the benchtop drill press.
-Although there is a lot of overlap in the use of these tools, and generally they are interchangeable there are some specific differences you should be aware of when considering which one is right for you.
-Let’s take a closer look at the main types, and the suitability of each to your particular situation.
+The two main categories of drill press are floor drill presses, and the benchtop drill presses.
+There is a lot of overlap in the use of these tools – and generally they are interchangeable.
+However, there are some specific differences you should be aware of when considering which one is right for you.
+Let’s take a closer look at these two different types.

 If you’re planning to be working with very large objects, then the floor design is the obvious choice.
 If you’re doing industrial scale work they’re also a far superior choice.
 As they can be bolted right into the floor of your workshop they are very rigid and sturdy.
 Because the column of the floor designed drill press starts much lower, you have much more swing distance, thus the ability to deal with bigger workpieces.
 If you choose the floor design you will be comfortably be able to do all that you would with a benchtop – however, due to their large size it may be inconvenient to install such a large machine.